oracle/terraform-kubernetes-installer/docs/usage.md

 monitoring_ad=1
 ```

-Notes:
-* If you don't care about attaching your own official certs to the environment, use
-`--self_signed_certs=True`.
-* Otherwise, provide a `--certs_dir` that contains your own official certs: a .key.pem and a .pem file.

 ## Setting up a Managed Environment

 * First, configure your ansible-vault environment.
-You must know the secret VAULT_PASSWORD to do this:
+You'll need to know the secret VAULT_PASSWORD to do this:

 ```
 export ANSIBLE_VAULT_PASSWORD_FILE=/tmp/vault-password